-With over three-fourths of its population living on $2 or less per day, Nicaragua is one of the poorest countries in Latin America.
-Despite the fact that Nicaragua is primarily an agricultural economy, many citizens still face a daily struggle to obtain adequate food for themselves and their families and nearly half (46%) of children suffer from chronic malnutrition.
+With approximately 25% of its population living under the national poverty line, Nicaragua is one of the poorest countries in Latin America.
+Despite the fact that Nicaragua is primarily an agricultural economy, many citizens still face a daily struggle to obtain adequate food for themselves and their families, and nearly one out of five children suffer from chronic malnutrition.
 Furthermore, only about 25% of Nicaragua’s rural families have access to safe drinking water in their homes, and only one-third have access to adequate sanitary facilities (i.e. latrines), which together contribute to the country’s high incidence of childhood mortality from diarrhea and malnutrition.

-For 21 years, PCI has implemented integrated development projects in Nicaragua, combining interventions in the areas of health; education; economic empowerment; water and sanitation; food and nutrition security; and disaster response and risk reduction.
+For 25 years, PCI has implemented integrated development projects in Nicaragua, combining interventions in the areas of health, education, economic empowerment, water and sanitation, food and nutrition security, and disaster response and risk reduction.
 By taking an integrated approach to all of its programs, PCI ensures that community needs are addressed comprehensively and efficiently.
 Central to PCI’s success is its focus on local capacity building, which ranges from strengthening rural farming cooperatives to mobilizing schools to meet the needs of their students to training networks of community health workers.
 Through this approach, PCI ensures that the impact of its work far outlasts the lifecycle of any given project.

 INCREASING EDUCATIONAL ACHIEVEMENT AND HEALTH

-Since 2013, PCI has been collaborating with the US Department of Agriculture, various local ministries and local NGO partners to implement a multi-year Food for Education Program which is designed to increase enrollment, retention and attendance rates of pre- and primary-school students through the provision of daily school breakfasts.
-The program is reaching two of Nicaragua’s most vulnerable departments – Jinotega in the northern central corridor and the Región Autónoma del Caribe Sur along the country’s Caribbean Coast.
+Since 2013, PCI has been collaborating with the US Department of Agriculture, various local ministries and local NGO partners to implement a multi-year Food for Education Program.
+This is designed to increase enrollment, retention and attendance rates of pre- and primary-school students through the provision of daily school breakfasts.
+The program is reaching two of Nicaragua’s most vulnerable departments – Jinotega, in the northern central corridor, and the Región Autónoma del Caribe Sur, along the Caribbean Coast.
 PCI is also teaching parents about health and hygiene, nutrition and food security, as well as hosting school fairs that enable students to share nutrition, environment and youth leadership messages with other community members.
 Complementary activities such as solar disinfection of water, infrastructure improvements and the development of school gardens are also improving the quality of education and the health of children, teachers and communities.

 STRENGTHENING COMMUNITIES TO COMBAT VIOLENCE & CRIME

 With funding from the Department of State’s Bureau of International Narcotics and Law Enforcement Affairs, PCI is implementing the POSsibilities Project, which seeks to increase citizen security and reduce the viability of drug trafficking in Nicaragua’s autonomous regions.
-This three year project is being implemented in three of the eight municipalities of the Región Autónoma del Caribe Norte and in 38 of the highest risk communities most vulnerable to trafficking, and covers a population of approximately 65,000 recipients.
-By increasing capacity and leadership within civil society to address security issues and strengthening communities to reduce risk and increase economic opportunity, POSsibilities is attacking the root causes of violence and crime and deterioration of civil society in the region.
-These objectives are carried out through activities that develop youth leadership, strengthen community leaders, engage local business leaders to increase their commitment to Corporate Social Responsibility, and support women’s social and economic empowerment.
+This three-year project is being implemented in four of the eight municipalities of the Región Autónoma del Caribe Norte and in 46 of the highest risk communities most vulnerable to trafficking, and covers a population of approximately 74,000 recipients, representing nearly one third of the population within these four municipalities.
+By increasing capacity and leadership within civil society to address security issues and strengthening communities to reduce risk and increase economic opportunity, POSsibilities is attacking the root causes of violence, crime and deterioration of civil society in the region.
+These objectives are carried out through activities that develop youth leadership, strengthen community leaders, engage local business owners to increase their commitment to Corporate Social Responsibility, and support women’s social and economic empowerment.

 BUILDING THE CAPACITY OF FARMING COOPERATIVES

 PCI is continuing to work closely with two of these partner cooperatives on a health and food/livelihoods security program in partnership with Keurig Green Mountain.
-The project, which will be implemented through 2016, will improve the economic, health and nutrition status of 850 vulnerable coffee-farming families in Yalí, Jinotega.
+The project is being implemented through 2016, and seeks to economic, health and nutrition status of 850 vulnerable coffee-farming families in Yalí, Jinotega.
 Sustainability, environmental conservation and gender equity are three cross-cutting themes woven throughout the project.

 RECENT PROGRAM HIGHLIGHTS